 Making more money might mean you need to work extra hours at your present job, work your way into a higher position at work, or start a side business.
 When you can find a way to increase your income, that increase will be a source of funds to save for retirement that can build up very quickly, and multiply exponentially once that money is invested.

 Yes, it will probably take some extra effort on your part, but that’s the price of admission to getting your problem fixed and on the way to building a retirement fund you can be proud of.

 When you have goals in mind for how much you want in your retirement account at a certain age, it can light a fire under you and motivate you to get your retirement savings in gear.
 Figure out how much you want to have by a certain age, and divide that by the number of months until you reach that age.
 That will show you how much you’ll need to put into a retirement account every month until you reach your goal.

-When your saving is automated, there is no thought involved and no need to exercise discipline.
+When your saving and investing are automated, there is no thought involved and no need to exercise discipline.
 The deposit is done for you and you don’t even miss it.